SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 Click **OK** to close the Info window, and **Next &gt;** to continue to the next step.

 {% hint style="info" %}
-Check the supported SQL Server versions and requirements [here](prerequisites/syskit-point-database.md).
+Check the supported MS SQL Server versions and requirements [here](prerequisites/syskit-point-database.md).
 {% endhint %}

 ### Service Settings